 Study co-author Dr. Laurel Cherian, of the Rush University Medical Center in Chicago, IL, and colleagues are due to present their findings at the American Academy of Neurology’s Annual Meeting next month, which will be held in Los Angeles, CA.

-A family history of depression, traumatic or stressful experiences, and physical illness are among the risk factors for depression.
-But a new study suggests that we may be able to lower our risk of the condition simply by eating better.
+A family history of depression, traumatic or stressful experiences, and physical illness are among the

 The study included 964 adults who were an average age of 81, and they were followed for an average of 6.5 years.